Anand5435/Anand-s-beggining/README.md

 # Anand-s-beggining
-This is my first git reposetoryd
+This is my first git reposetory.
+Author - Anand Lakhavara